nemethviktor/GeoTagNinja/readme.md

 GTN uses [exifTool](https://exifTool.org/) to read and write EXIF info.
 This also sets the limitations and capabilities.
 If exifTool can read/write a file, chances are so can GTN.
 There is a "short" (15 mins) capabilities demo on [Youtube](https://youtu.be/ulP1ZG7mH-I) if you feel like watching it.

-## Download (Windows 7+ only)
+## Download & Install (Windows 7+ only)

-Download the .msi file from [Releases](https://github.com/nemethviktor/GeoTagNinja/releases) - Find the newest release (topmost, easy) then click on Assets if they are not showing.
+- Download the .msi file from [Releases](https://github.com/nemethviktor/GeoTagNinja/releases) - Find the newest release (topmost, easy) then click on Assets if they are not showing.
-As of 20221202 I've removed the built-in webView2 installer because it was more of a pain in the backside than benefit.
+- As of 20221202 I've removed the built-in webView2 installer because it was more of a pain in the backside than benefit.
 If the app breaks complaining about the lack of webView2, it's available [here](https://go.microsoft.com/fwlink/p/?LinkId=2124703)
+- The app is unsigned.
+This is because a certificate costs in the vicinity of £250 per year but the app is free and I don't particular feel like splurging out on this at the moment.
+	- Due to the lack of a signed certificate, when installing SmartScreen will complain that the app is unsafe.
+SmartScreen is meant to be called StupidScreen but MS made a typo there.
+	- Just run the installer.
+As the code is public and people may compile on their own, everyone is welcome to ascertain the app is safe should they feel like.

 ## Things to Note, Usage